MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

   > CloudRecon licenses might be required for using this service.

   > [!TIP]
   > To be able to create a Value Engagement report, CloudRecon will require a full picture of the Customer’s IT environment, not only Microsoft-related licensing information.
-Therefore, this CIDC downloaded will contain all manufacturers data information.

    ![CloudRecon Analytics Export Universal Inventory UI](media/CloudRecon-Analytics-Export.jpg)